Ngāti Ruanui: Early social development

 Even amidst tribal warfare, Ngāti Ruanui managed to build a successful society.
 Agriculture provided a stable economy.
 Ngāti Ruanui workers were employed as labourers in New Plymouth.
 Education and Christianity were eagerly embraced.

 New Zealand Wars

 Ngāti Ruanui were wary of European settlers and their desire for more land.
 In 1860, when Te Āti Awa engaged in battle with the British Crown, Ngāti Ruanui sent fighters to support them.
-At least 10 members of Ngāti Ruanui and Ngāruahine died during the First Taranaki War, mostly during the defense of Waireka on 28 March 1860, including Te Rei Hanataua, chief of Tangahoe hapū.
+At least 10 members of Ngāti Ruanui and Ngāruahine died during the First Taranaki War, mostly during the defense of Waireka on 28 March 1860, including Te Rei Hanataua, chief of Tāngahoe hapū.

-In retaliation, in 1865 and 1866 Crown troops invaded south Taranaki, destroying fortifications and villages.
+In retaliation, in 1865 and 1866, Crown troops invaded south Taranaki, destroying fortifications and villages.
 In 1868, notable resistance was provided by the tribal leader Tītokowaru against Crown troops approaching from the south.
-Amongst New Plymouth settlers the iwi was known as 'Ngati Ruin-Ruin Us' for the effectiveness of their attacks.
+Amongst New Plymouth settlers the iwi was known as 'Ngāti Ruin-Ruin Us' for the effectiveness of their attacks.
 But within a few years, Ngāti Ruanui had lost most of its land, displacing more Māori from their traditional lands.